muhimasri/b-editable-table/README.md

 // Optionally install the BootstrapVue icon components plugin Vue.use(IconsPlugin)
 ```
-Please refer to [BoostrapVue Docs](https://bootstrap-vue.org/docs) for more details in seting up your project.
+Please refer to [BoostrapVue Docs](https://bootstrap-vue.org/docs) for more details.

 ## Usage